Skip to main content

 Step 2 - Review Eligibility Requirements for Both Programs

-Check that you meet the eligibility requirements for both Hunter and your chosen program and then submit the Hunter Study Abroad Application Form before you reach out to apply to the program.
+Check that you meet the eligibility requirements for both Hunter and your chosen program and then submit the Hunter Study Abroad Application before you apply to the specific partner program.
 Pre-approval from Hunter is required before you apply to your chosen program.
 Review the Prepare to Submit Your Application section above.

 Step 3 - Submit your program application